CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-aws-hardening-permissions.md

 * **Role Name**: CTLCustomerRole
 * **Attached Policy Names**: CTLCustomerPolicy
 * **Targeted groups/tools/users**: Any customer user.
 This policy is applied to all customer IAM Groups.
 * **Intent**: To be added to existing customer IAM groups or given to new customer groups.
-This policy allows the user to manipulate all services within AWS, but restricts certain views and actions that would confuse or cause conflict in an Optimized account.
+This policy allows the user to manipulate all services within AWS, but restricts certain views and actions that would confuse or cause conflict in an Integrated account.
 * **Change Requests**: This will be applied by default, but CenturyLink can work with you to ensure that the policy does not impact existing functionality.
 If there are any concerns or desired exceptions regarding these policies, please submit a ticket and one of our Product Team members will be glad to discuss it with you.
 * **Policy Summary**
   - Restricts the ability to link or unlink from an organization.
   - Restricts deleting CenturyLink-defined IAM policies, roles and additional sundry functions (such as MFA/SAML deletion).
   - Billing/Usage/Budgeting aspects of the portal are restricted to prevent confusion due to CenturyLink consolidated billing.
-(Optimized accounts have access to this data through Cloud Application Manager's Analytics tools.)
+(Integrated accounts have access to this data through Cloud Application Manager's Analytics tools.)

 **CenturyLink Operations Role**
 * **Role Name**: CTLOperationsRole